- Decrease font

-The Company manages its business by geographic region: South America (Brazil and Argentina) and North America (U.S. and Canada).
-Additionally, the Company and its subsidiaries have two distinct operating segments: "Wholesale" and "Retail".
+The Company manages its business by geographic region: Brazil and Argentina.
+Additionally, the Company has two distinct operating segments: "Wholesale" and "Retail".

 Wholesale: The Company has several plants that supply each other, operating as an integrated industry in spinning, weaving preparation, dyeing, printing, finishing and manufacturing of home textile products.
 There is no specific operational units for each category of goods sold, and these operations are controlled under the a single segment named "Wholesale".
 The finished products of this segment are sold at the sell-in price to various multibrand customers, who in turn will be responsible for selling to a final consumers.

 Retail: The retail subsidiary AMMO has a set of specific information and investment decisions regarding pricing, store expansion, among others, that are taken apart and constitute the "Retail" segment.
 Retail sales are priced at the sell-in price when directed to franchisees or at the sell-out price when made to final consumers by proprietary stores.
 In the franchise model, the price that the franchisee pays to the Company for its product consists of (i) the basic cost of goods; (ii) royalty fees, to compensate the Company for the provision of services such as training, general consulting and assistance in assembling stores, and (iii) a contribution to the advertising fund.